molgenis/molgenis-ops-galaxy/armadillo1/roles/podman/README.md

 Requirements
 ------------
-The only requirement you need a clean base image of CentOS => 7.
+The only requirement you need a clean base image of RedHat and CentOS => 7.

 Role Variables
 --------------